spicyjpeg/ps1-bare-metal/README.md

 ### Installing dependencies

-The only required dependencies are:
+The following dependencies are required in order to compile the examples:

 - CMake 3.25 or later;
 - Python 3.10 or later;
 - [Ninja](https://ninja-build.org/);
-- a recent GCC toolchain configured for the `mipsel-none-elf` or `mipsel-linux-gnu` target triplet.
+- a recent GCC toolchain configured for the `mipsel-none-elf` target triplet (toolchains targeting `mipsel-linux-gnu` will generally work as well, but are not recommended as the ones available in most distros' package managers tend to be outdated or configured improperly).

 The toolchain can be installed on Windows through
-[the `mips` script from the pcsx-redux project](https://github.com/grumpycoders/pcsx-redux/tree/main/src/mips/psyqo/GETTING_STARTED.md#windows), on macOS using [Homebrew](https://github.com/grumpycoders/pcsx-redux/tree/main/src/mips/psyqo/GETTING_STARTED.md#macos) or on Linux through a package manager or by
+[the `mips` script from the pcsx-redux project](https://github.com/grumpycoders/pcsx-redux/tree/main/src/mips/psyqo/GETTING_STARTED.md#windows), on macOS using [Homebrew](https://github.com/grumpycoders/pcsx-redux/tree/main/src/mips/psyqo/GETTING_STARTED.md#macos) or on Linux by
 [spawning it from source](https://github.com/grumpycoders/pcsx-redux/blob/main/tools/linux-mips/spawn-compiler.sh), and should be added to your `PATH` environment variable in order to let CMake find it.
 If you have any of the open-source PS1 SDKs installed there is a good chance you already have a suitable toolchain set up (try running `mipsel-none-elf-gcc` and `mipsel-linux-gnu-gcc` in a terminal).
-The other dependencies can be obtained from their respective websites or through a package manager.
+The other dependencies can be obtained through a package manager.

 The Python scripts require a few additional dependencies, which can be installed in a virtual environment by running the following commands from the root